 But the beauty is that you can choose which visual effects to keep and which to disable.
 At the very least, I recommend disabling all animations.
 Not only will this reduce micro stutters, but it will make your computer feel snappier too.

 Here is how you disable visual effects in Windows 7:

 - On the left, open Advanced system settings.

 - Under Performance, click on Settings.

 - Under the Visual Effects tab, click on Adjust for best performance.
-Alternatively, choose Custom and disable the effects one by one according to your preference.
+Alternatively, choose Custom and disable the effects according to your preference.